simon01239/ada/index.md

 We choose the parties with the most quotations for each country.
 Hence we will consider the Christian Democratic Union (Germany), Democratic Party (Italy), Socialist Party (France), Civic Platform (Poland) and People's Party (Spain).

 #### Comparison per topic
-We will now investigate in detail the correlations between the sentiment of the politicians of the selected parties for each of the predefined topics.
+We will now investigate in detail the correlations between the sentiment of the politicians of the selected parties for some topics.
 For each of these, we present the overall count of number of quotes per political party and within each political party how many are neutral, positive and negative.
 We will use Vader for Sentiment Analysis, because it showed a more non neutral distinction.